 Biological and chemical warfare

-Unlike nuclear weapons, which require rare materials and complex engineering, biological and chemical weapons can be developed at a comparatively low cost, placing them within the reach of most or all states as well as organized non-state actors.
-Chemical and biological weapons carry various levels of risk.
+Unlike nuclear weapons, which require rare materials and complex engineering, biological and chemical weapons can be developed at low cost, placing them within the reach of all states as well as organised non-state actors.
+Chemical and biological weapons are both outlawed, but due to dual-use materials and their accessibility, they carry various levels of risk.

 What are key factors affecting risk levels?

 - Global frameworks controlling research on chemical and biological weapons, including revised strategic trade controls and potentially sensitive dual-purpose goods, technology and materials; biological and chemical safety and security measures; and an ongoing commitment and capacity to abide by disarmament and arms control conventions.

 - The lack of verification in international instruments adds urgency to impartially assessing claims of a hostile outbreak or even the existence of weapon-producing chemical and biological labs, as seen in the allegations by the Russian Federation against Ukraine.

 - The unknown number of laboratories researching potential pandemic pathogens for military and civilian purposes, along with the public availability of dangerous information circulating for scientific purposes.

 - Further developments in synthetic biology and genetic engineering lowering skill levels and costs to modify existing pathogens or even to develop new pathogens.

 - Strengthened biosecurity norms and development of innovative tools to uphold them, working across the public and private sectors to develop practical solutions, including tools and incentive structures to reduce biological risks throughout the research and development life cycle.